hakobyansen/phpdto/README.md

 This object contains information about DTO class properties and methods.
 Keys will be cast to class properties.
 Values contain information about getters return types.

-`"description" : "nullable|string"` - due to this pair `$_description` property will be added to DTO class with appropriate `private ?string $_description` property and `getDescription(): ?string` method, that expects return type " string" and allows nullable.
+`"description" : "?string"` - due to this pair `$_description` property will be added to DTO class with `private ?string $_description` property and `getDescription(): ?string` method, that expects return type "string" and allows null.

 ##### Generating DTO